cgrew77/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/README.md

 ![tab1](https://github.com/user-attachments/assets/2112c036-8021-479d-9cfb-3bcc96ed4f6b)

 The members make 59.7% of the total while remaining 40.3% constitutes casual riders.
 Each bike type chart shows percentage from the total.
-Most used bike is classic bike followed by the electric bike.
-Docked bikes are used the least by only casual riders.
+The most used bike is the classic bike followed by the electric bike.
+Electric scooters are used the least, only by casual riders.

 Next the number of trips distributed by the months, days of the week and hours of the day are examined.